m5c/OAuth2SpringBootDemo/README.md

 ### Access

-Now that the service is running you can test the oauth2 procedure.
-You can either use the ```curl``` statements below, or use the [Advanced Rest Client](docs/arc.md), a gui based tool, with all queries prepared for you.
+Now that the service is running you can test the OAuth2 protocol procedure.
+You can either...

+  * ...use the [Advanced Rest Client](docs/arc.md), a gui based tool, with all queries prepared for you.
+  * ...stick to the below in-line ```curl``` statements.

 #### Unauthorized access

 In a first test, we verify that an unauthorized ```GET``` request on the ```/api/time``` resource gets rejected.